dougiemath/soe-shop-lms/README.md

 |Selected 'All courses' from the nav bar|A list of all (2 for development purposes) display in the form of cards|**PASS**|
 |Selected 'All courses' from the footer|A list of all (2 for development purposes) display in the form of cards|**PASS**|

-As a User, I want to be able to sort courses by category so that I can find one more suited to my needs more quickly.
+**As a User, I want to be able to sort courses by category so that I can find one more suited to my needs more quickly**.

 |**Test**|**Result**|**Verdict**|
 |---|---|---|